 I love to read.
-So I read a whole lot of books.
+So I read a whole lot of books every year.
 It’s not unusual for me to be working my way through four or five books at a time.
 I read the classics, poetry, history, biographies, autobiographies, devotionals, leadership training, personal development, marriage and parenting skills, and many other genres.
 I don’t have enough shelf space for all of the books I have!

 But when people ask me my all-time favorite book, I don’t even have to hesitate.
 The book that is in a category all by itself is my Bible.

 I say my Bible because I have made it my own.
 I highlight, I underline, I star, I jot notes in the margin, I circle keywords.
 Sometimes I even mark all the question marks in a passage!

 My study Bible is one I’ve had for over 20 years.
 Each time I read through my Bible I use a different color or style of highlighter.
 So as I look at different highlighted passages I can remember back to where I was in my life, what I was going through, the struggles I was having.
 Sometimes I smile when I remember what the Holy Spirit revealed to me in my Bible at that time, and how I’ve grown.
 Sometimes I remember the deep emotion as I see where a teardrop caused the highlighter to run, and recall the comfort my Bible brought to me.

 Psalm 119 (the longest chapter in the Bible) is a poem of love to God for His Word.
 In 176 verses the psalmist refers to God’s Word in 172 verses.
 Here are just a few—

 - I have hidden Your word in my heart that I might not sin against You (v.
 11)